 Being a parent is never uncomplicated.
 Raising children is not meant to be an isolated experience.
 Often, parents wish they had the added support of understanding their child, children, and family dynamics.
 Sometimes there is an extraordinary event to be understood and sometimes it’s the typical child or family rhythm that seems hard enough.
 With a NTNC professional, you’ll tell your family story and in partnership we’ll create new pathways of understanding.
 Together, with you as the one who knows your child best, we’ll work to uncover and understand what feels confusing or hard.
 Through dialogue, inquiry, and information on child development and attachment our professional team will guide you into a deeper understanding of behavior, expanding your parenting “tool kit” with compassion.

 You can meet once or as often as you like.
 Consultations can be in home, at an office, at the Center, by telephone or via skype/FaceTime.
 Our first session is 1.5 hours.
-There is a sliding scale fee of $35 – $100/hour.
-There are scholarships available on request.
+Sessions are $125.
+Sliding Scale available upon request.
 Payment is due at the time of service.